denten-books/plain-text/2-chapter.md

 @heim_electric_1987, 192].
-Conversely, when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly describing properties of digital inscription, at the site of its archival immanence.
+Conversely, when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly describing properties of digital inscription, but this time at the site of its archival immanence.
 The two camps disagree because they speak neither of the same phenomenon nor at the same location.
 The former group notices the ephemeral, transcendent state of the projected word.
 The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
-The hard drive and the screen splinter the sign between surface and depth, projection and archive.
+The hard drive and the screen partition the sign between surface and depth, projection and archive.

 Form and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to screens.